- Register for DO-178 Virtual Training

-Our multicore timing analysis solution comprises three components: a process, tool automation, and services.
+Our CAST-32A Compliance packages comprise three components: a process, tool automation, and services.

 The tools we have developed let us apply tests to multicore hardware (RapiTest) and collect timing data (RapiTime) and other metrics such as scheduling metrics (RapiTask) from them.
-We use RapiDaemons (developed by the Barcelona Supercomputing Center) to create a configurable degree of traffic on shared hardware resources during tests, so we can analyze the impact of this on the application’s timing behavior.
+We use RapiDaemons to create a configurable degree of traffic on shared hardware resources during tests, so we can analyze the impact of this on the application’s timing behavior.

-Our multicore timing analysis services include tool integration, porting RapiDaemons, performing timing analysis, identifying interference channels, and others depending on customer needs.
+Our CAST-32A Compliance services include tool integration, porting RapiDaemons, performing timing analysis, identifying interference channels, and others depending on customer needs.